Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Results

 \textbf{Domain Randomization (DR)} ({\textit{Context-Unaware}}).
 This baseline ignores explicit context and relies on domain randomization \citep{tobin2017domain} across multiple contexts.

 \textbf{Amago} ({\textit{Context-Unaware}}).
-Recurrent agents can accumulate latent information about the environment over time, enabling in-context adaptation.
+Recurrent agents can accumulate latent information over time, enabling in-context adaptation.
 Amago \citep{grigsby2024amago} is a general-purpose in-context meta-RL algorithm.
-We use the improved Amago-2 variant \citep{grigsby2024bamago} with a GRU trajectory encoder.
+We use the improved Amago-2 variant \citep{grigsby2024bamago} with a GRU trajectory encoder (Figure~\ref{fig:iqm-amago}).
+In Appendix~\ref{sec:TxrecurDMASH}, we evaluate a Transformer variant to test whether history-based sequence modeling can replace DMA*-SH's dynamics-grounded shared operator map.

 \textbf{Dynamic Model Alignment (DMA)} ({\textit{Context-Inferred}}).
 Prior methods such as DALI \citep{roder2025dynamics}, IIDA \citep{evans2022context}, and CaDM \citep{lee2020context} infer context from recent experience via dynamic model alignment.
 The inferred latent representation is then passed to the policy and Q-function.
 As DMA* extends this paradigm, we include vanilla DMA as a baseline.